alakajam-team/alakajam/server/docs/article-data/privacy-policy.md

 Alakajam! may collect and use Users personal information for the following purposes:

 * To run and operate our Site: We may need your information display content on the Site correctly.
+* To block abusive contents: Collected information helps us detect bots and other abusive visitors, and prevent them from submitting unwanted contents to the Site.
 * To personalize user experience: We may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.
 * To send periodic emails: We may use the email address to send User information and updates pertaining to their order.
 It may also be used to respond to their inquiries, questions, and/or other requests.